 Equivalent courses at different institutions are identified by the same prefixes and same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exceptions to the General Rule for Equivalency.

-For example, a freshman composition skills course is offered by 59 different postsecondary institutions.
+For example, a freshman composition skills course is offered by 84 different public and nonpublic postsecondary institutions.
 Each institution uses “ENC_101” to identify its freshman composition skills course.
 The level code is the first digit and represents the year in which students normally take the course at a specific institution.
 In the SCNS taxonomy, “ENC” means “English Composition,” the century digit “1” represents “Freshman Composition,” the decade digit “0” represents “Freshman Composition Skills,” and the unit digit “1” represents “Freshman Composition Skills I.”

 In the sciences and certain other areas, a “C” or “L” after the course number is known as a lab indicator.
 The “C” represents a combined lecture and laboratory course that meets in the same place at the same time.
-The “L” represents a laboratory course or the laboratory part of a course, having the same prefix and course number without a lab indicator, which meets at a different time or place.
+The “L” represents a laboratory course or the laboratory part of a course that has the same prefix and course number but meets at a different time or place.

 Section 1007.24(7), Florida Statutes, states:

-Since the initial implementation of the SCNS, specific disciplines or types of courses have been excepted from the guarantee of transfer for equivalent courses.
-These include varying topics courses that must be evaluated individually, or applied courses in which the student must be evaluated for mastery of skill and technique.
+Since the initial implementation of the SCNS, specific disciplines or types of courses have been accepted from the guarantee of transfer for equivalent courses.
+These include courses that must be evaluated individually or courses in which the student must be evaluated for mastery of skill and technique.
 The following courses are exceptions to the general rule for course equivalencies and may not transfer.
 Transferability is at the discretion of the receiving institution.

 - Courses not offered by the receiving institution.